What Is RAG? Retrieval Augmented Generation for Beginners

 Related facts (dates + numbers, names + roles)

-Citation Prompts: Making AI Show Its Work
+Citation Prompts: Force the Model to Show Its Work

 The key to reliable RAG is forcing the model to cite sources.
 Without citations, you can’t verify answers.